 Kentucky Residential Lease Agreement Form

-A Kentucky residential lease agreement form is a legal document that a landlord and tenant sign when a rental unit or property in Kentucky is to be leased.
+A Kentucky Residental Lease Agreement is a contract used to formalize the renting of property to a tenant.
 The document contains the conditions of the real estate rental and the responsibilities of both parties.

 Kentucky has a rent grace period of seven days.
 This means that if the tenant fails to pay rent on time, the landlord will send a written notice of nonpayment, informing them that they have seven days to pay rent.
 If the tenant fails to comply after seven days, the landlord can start with the eviction process.